-In order to support the re-opening of shops, businesses and schools, it is important that we review our current temporary relaxation of parking enforcement.
+Since the governments announcements of more shops and businesses reopening we have reviewed our current temporary relaxation of parking enforcement.

-It is vital that we continue to support the NHS, health and social care workers and NHS COVID-19 volunteers and support the government’s message to continue to work from home wherever possible.
+We will continue to support the NHS, health and social care workers and NHS COVID-19 volunteers whilst on duty.

 - Free parking will continue to be given to the NHS, health and social care workers and NHS COVID-19 volunteers in line with the government’s free parking concessions.
 A Government Parking Pass or a pre-agreed parking permit must be clearly on display in the vehicle.

-- In residents permit zones, residents with valid permits will continue to be able to park without time limit in time-limited bays (to be reviewed 30 June 2020)
+- In residents permit zones, residents with valid permits will no longer be able to park without time limit in time-limited bays.

-In residents permit zones, residents with valid permits will continue to be able to park on single yellow lines during the hours of operation (to be reviewed 30 June 2020)
+- In residents permit zones, residents with valid permits will no longer be able to park on single yellow lines during the hours of operation.

-- In high density residents areas, we will continue to allow residents to park on single yellow lines during the hours of operation (to be reviewed 30 June 2020)
+- In high density resident’s areas, we will no longer allow residents to park on single yellow lines during the hours of operation.

 - All other restrictions such as limited waiting bays (free bays), school keep clear areas, disabled bays, loading bays or restrictions, bus stops, taxi ranks, zig-zags, restricted zones etc. will continue to be enforced; and

 - Local exemptions and permits previously issued to wider groups of key workers will no longer be valid and should not be displayed in vehicles.
 Only the Government Parking Pass and any pre-agreed permit or sticker (agreed June 2020) will be valid.